-Move back into line Repeat performance as many times as allowed Basic 1 on o Requir ements A cache of pucks near skaters start area at far edges of station 1 coach to conduct, gather pucks, reset cones 2 cones for course markers identifying where skaters turn see diagram for placement 2 goaltenders, 1 per cage, or if more they can swap out 2 lines of players, each line on opposite sides of cage at far edges of station see diagram The Sk ill Starting at the goal line, skaters will skate forward carry their own puck up to the blue line area, round a cone, and move in on the goalie for a wrist shot or a snap shot on net.
-Player must shoot the puck on goal; the attempt must be to score past the goalkeeper No rebound, No deke Immediately vacate the shooting area Move into the next line & repeat performance as many times as allowed Puck Conti ol station Evaluator Cue Card Control thr ough Course Th is uses much of same Cue's from the Basic 1 on 0 description below, review both before ses ssion Does skater move puck in front of the body comfortably around cone?
+Move back into line Repeat performance as many times as allowed Basic 1 on 0 Require ements A cache of pucks near skaters start area at far edges of station 1 coach to conduct, gather pucks, reset cones 2 cones for course markers identifying where skaters turn see diagram for placement 2 goaltenders, 1 per cage, or if more they can swap out 2 lines of players, each line on opposite sides of cage at far edges of station see diagram The Ski П Starting at the goal line, skaters will skate forward carry their own puck up to the blue line area, round a cone, and move in on the goalie for a wrist shot or a snap shot on net.
+Player must shoot the puck on goal; the attempt must be to score past the goalkeeper No rebound, No deke Immediately vacate the shooting area Move into the next line & repeat performance as many times as allowed Buck Contr ol station Evaluator Cue Card Puck Collu or station Evaluator cue caru Control thr ough Course Thi s uses much of same Cue's from the Basic 1 on 0 description below, review both before ses sion Does skater move puck in front of the body comfortably around cone?
 Does skater cup the puck so as not to lose control and possession?
-Does the skater maintain speed, look agile; show confidence and control puck in stride?
+Does the skater maintain speed, look agile; show confidence and control puck instride?
 Does puck move into feet and head go down, lose speed, and lose possession and control of puck?
 Skater should not constantly look down, but more so look forward; good field of vision on ice? ☐ Where is vision, does head stay up to calculate next situation?
-Shooting a wrist or snap shot ok for skater to eye the net, produce a shift of weight from back to the 'front or power foot', rel ease a spinning flat puck, with fluid follow through motion ☐ Does skater move puck behind body prior to shot to gather more power? □ Does skater deliver shot without a coil thus minimizing power? □ Does skater glide a long distance or hesitate during shot 'set up'?
-Does skater show obvious weight shift in an effort to produce harder shot?
-Does the skater follow through shot?
-Does skater golf, produce poor stick lie, or blade angle when sheeting?
-Does skater golf, produce poor stick lie, or blade angle when shooting?
-Does shot leave the ice surface with speed power and accuracy? □ Record the speed of the shot; determine average. - necora the speed of the shot, determine average.
+Chaatinaa weight are an an about wrist or snap shot ok for skater to eye the net, produce a shift of weight from back to the 'front or power foot', ease a spinning flat puck, with fluid follow through motion 101 Does skater move puck behind body prior to shot to gather more power?
+Does skater deliver shot without a coil thus minimizing power? □ Does skater glide a long distance or hesitate during shot 'set up'? □ Does skater show obvious weight shift in an effort to produce harder shot? □ Does the skater follow through shot? □ Does skater golf, produce poor stick lie, or blade angle when shooting? □ Does shot leave the ice surface with speed power and accuracy? ☐ Record the speed of the shot; determine average.